bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 If the demographics are updated at the same time as the merge, the demographic update will be processed as a second ‘Revised Patient’ interaction was requested and will update the demographics once the merge is complete.

 The patient record the point of service is keeping must be in the Client Registry prior to the merge or the Merge Person message will fail.
 This record is known as the ‘survivor’ or 'target-patient' record.

+**The input rules for Person Merge are:**
+- SRIs on the merge request must be from the same source

+Survivor
+- Only one SRI may be marked as the survivor
+- SRI must be active
+- SRI must not have an overlay task present

+Non survivor
+- One or more records may be marked as non survivors
+- Non-survivor SRIs must be active
+- Non-survivor SRIs must not have an overlay task present

+Note: After the merge transaction succeeds the demographic information sent in the merge message is copied into a 'Revised Person from Merge' message and sent to the system to update the Survivor.

 ### FHIR Structure for Add, Revise, Merge and Distributions